asheroto/winget-install/README.md

 **winget, a command line package manager, doesn't have a command line installer? 🤣 Now it does! 😊**

+> [!NOTE]
+> Microsoft released some new short URLs that work well for installing winget.
+This is the new script that is smaller and faster at installing winget!

 ## Requirements

 -   Requires PowerShell running with Administrator rights